 What I learned from writing the book proposal for my memoir

-I got so many questions about the book proposal I recently submitted as part of a retreat I took last year with London-based agent Jacq Burns, that I felt compelled to share with you what I learned from the specific process of writing a book proposal for a memoir.
+I got so many questions about the book proposal I recently in 2021 as part of a retreat I took last year with London-based agent Jacq Burns, that I felt compelled to share with you what I learned from the specific process of writing a book proposal for a memoir.

 Let’s start with the obvious.